Topl/flutter_annulus/README.md

 1. Clone down the repo locally
 2. Change into the `flutter_annulus` directory
+3. Run the envoy proxy server using the command `envoy -c envoy.yaml`
-3. Run `flutter packages pub run build_runner build --delete-conflicting-outputs` to build auto generated files
+4. Run `flutter packages pub run build_runner build --delete-conflicting-outputs` to build auto generated files
-4. Run the `flutter run -d chrome` to start the app in a Chrome window
+5. Run the `flutter run -d chrome` to start the app in a Chrome window